 United Arab Emirates Forex Trading and CBUAE Forex Brokers

 When you’re considering Forex trading in the United Arab Emirates, one thing you need to be aware of is regulation.
-All Forex brokers in the United Arab Emirates are required to obtain a license from the Central Bank, whether a local brokerage firm or one based offshore.
-The Central Bank regulates all financial services providers apart from those which are based in the Dubai International Financial Centre, which has its own regulatory body.
+All Forex brokers in the United Arab Emirates are required to obtain a licence from the Central Bank, whether it be a local brokerage firm or one based offshore.
+The Central Bank regulates all financial services providers apart from those that are based in the Dubai International Financial Centre, which has its own regulatory body.

 The Central Bank and CBUAE regulated brokers